Explore the region

 The unavoidable

-The region also offers historical treasures not to be missed, such as the Abbey of Collobrières.
-Nestled in the charming village of Collobrières, this 12th century Benedictine abbey is a real architectural gem.
-With its Romanesque architecture and peaceful gardens, it offers an enriching visit for lovers of history and spirituality.
+The region also offers historical treasures not to be missed, such as the Collobrières Abbey.
+Nestled in the charming village of Collobrières, this Benedictine abbey from the 12th century is a true architectural gem.
+With its Romanesque architecture and peaceful gardens, it offers an enriching visit for lovers of history and spirituality

 Another fascinating site to discover are the dolmens of La Londe.
-These megalithic monuments dating back thousands of years offer an intriguing glimpse into prehistory and testify to the region's antiquity.
-Visitors can explore them on walks through the surrounding nature.
+These thousands of years old megalithic monuments offer an intriguing insight into prehistory and bear witness to the antiquity of the region.
+Visitors can explore them during walks through the surrounding nature.

 Museums